 Knowing the market price of a gemstone is an absolute must before you commit to a purchase.
-Failure to understand the market value of a gemstone before you buy can leave you stuck with a stone that is worth only a fraction of the price you paid.
+Failure to understand gemstone pricing before you buy can leave you stuck with a stone that is worth only a fraction of the price you paid.
 But with a keen understanding of a gemstone’s worth, you can sniff out a bargain priced stone that you can cherish forever or resell for a handsome profit.

 How much do gemstones cost?

 Whether you are looking for a gemstone to cherish and pass down to your children, or you would like to try your hand at buying and reselling precious gems, you need to have cash on hand to complete your first purchase.

 But exactly how much capital do you need to invest in a gemstone?
 The answer depends on a variety of factors related to the stone’s aesthetic appearance, historic importance, and current market demand.
 In general, there are six factors that influence a gemstone cost:

 - The type of gemstone